-- Demonstrate an ability to work independently and apply interpersonal and technical skills to solve problems. - Exhibit proficient 2D drafting, 3D modeling, and computer skills in using several current industry standard CAD software such as but not limited to AutoCAD, Inventor and/or Solidworks to create mechanical designs for product parts, assemblies and models, applying appropriate drafting standards, dimensioning and tolerancing for same. - Applies 3D parametric modeling techniques to create a digital prototype of the project and use rapid prototyping or similar technology to create a physical prototype of the design. - Utilize analysis tools included in the CAD software perform simple analysis of parts, and dynamic motion analysis of assemblies to detect interferences of assembled parts. - Exhibits competent technical vocabulary, graphical techniques and knowledge applicable to a variety of engineering disciplines, including mechanical, electronics, architectural, civil and others. - Competently uses verbal and written presentation skills utilizing appropriate presentation tools (model, sketches, drawings, visual aids, etc..) to convey design concept, product features, problems encountered and resolved, and features of a design. - Understanding of the basic design process, work breakdown structure (WBS), time management, project scheduling, analyzing and researching data in an acceptable and standardized manner as it relates to Engineering Design.
+- Demonstrate competent speaking, technical vocabulary, and technical writing skills when working with diverse groups, displaying the ability to work independently & collaboratively for observation, integrative, and synthetic skills. - Exhibit proficient 2D drafting, 3D modeling, and computer skills in using several current industry standard CAD software such as but not limited to AutoCAD, Inventor, and/or Solidworks to create mechanical designs for product parts, assemblies, and models, applying appropriate drafting standards, dimensioning and tolerancing for same. - Applies 3D parametric modeling techniques to create a digital prototype of the project and uses rapid prototyping or similar technology to create a physical prototype of the design. - Utilize analysis tools included in the CAD software to perform simple analysis of parts and dynamic motion analysis of assemblies to detect interferences of assembled parts. - Apply knowledge mastered to troubleshooting and solving discipline and industry-related problems by analyzing and presenting data in an acceptable and standardized manner with proficient research and computer data-gathering skills.